 As an “empirical” science, psychology is descriptive of what is, but impotent when it comes to aiding the individual in determining what ought to be.
 The latter requires categorical and not merely hypothetical imperatives – see below.

 Perhaps, it is this fantasy of a universal, natural language that motivates critics of Chomsky.
+See Noam Chomsky, Aspects of the Theory of Syntax (Cambridge, Massachusetts: MIT Press, 1965).
 At any event, there are reasons to be extremely concerned that “English” has become the lingua franca of Globalization.
 English is no more natural than Xhosa.
 Given that languages are symbol systems, they are figurative systems.
 In his Vorschule der Aesthetik in Sämmtliche Werke (1804), vols.
 41-42.
 (Berlin: S. Reimer, 1827): 25.
 Jean Paul pointed out that the dictionary is full of dead metaphors.
 Of course the metaphors are not literally dead, and that is the key to the unique fecundity of insight found in every language.
 Each language enables in its own way the “seeing” of things that are not there in the phenomena.
 Hence, the value of every language for fostering understanding.
-The claim for and debate over Chomsky’s notion of“deep grammar” is confirmation that the central component of understanding is its necessary condition of possibility and not merely its empirical content.
+The claim for and debate over Chomsky’s notion of “deep grammar” is confirmation that the central component of understanding is its necessary condition of possibility and not merely its empirical content.

 See Zvi Biener and Eric Schliesser (eds.), Newton and Empiricism, Oxford University Press, 2014.